merlinz01/redpepper/docs/security-features.md

 The API attempts to take a constant time when checking usernames and passwords in order to prevent timing attacks.

+The login and TOTP verification endpoints are rate-limited to prevent brute-force attacks.

 Authentication status is stored in a session cookie which must be passed along with all API requests.

 > RedPepper does _not_ currently enforce any password complexity requirements, but that would be a good feature to be added in the future.